Cobra-Technologies-GmbH/OmegaCoin/CONTRIBUTING.md

 -------------------------

-The following applies to code changes to the OMEGACOIN Core project, and is not to be confused with overall PIVX Network Protocol consensus changes.
+The following applies to code changes to the OMEGACOIN Core project, and is not to be confused with overall OMEGACOIN Network Protocol consensus changes.

 Whether a pull request is merged into OMEGACOIN Core rests with the project merge maintainers and ultimately the project lead.